openstack-archive/fuel-octane/doc/README.md

 This is an optional step.
 Select nodes in your environment and use live migration to evacuate all virtual instances from the node.
 Delete the node from environment.
 Repeat for at least 2 nodes (CIC and Compute/Ceph OSD in 6.0 Seed environment).
-Wait for nodes to be discovered in Fuel as 'unallocated'.
+Wait for nodes to be discovered in Fuel as `unallocated'.

 ## Install 6.0 Seed environment